DannyCamenisch/INI-Summary/Brain.md

 - dura mater - thick layer that gives physical protection
 - arachnoid mater - cushion like layer that is fluid resistant
 - pia mater - soft tissue that follows the brain structure and is also fluid resistant, so the cerebral spinal fluid can't leak out.

 They are known for protecting the brain against infections.

 ### Ventricular System
-The brain has four main cavities filled with Cerebral Spinal Fluid (CSF), we call the the ventricles.
+The brain has four main cavities filled with Cerebral Spinal Fluid (CSF), we call them the ventricles.
 This CSF makes the brain float, so the brain does not touch the bones and thereby damages itself.
 Further it provides nutrition and an ionic environment for the brain.

 ### Major divisions of the brain